-Understanding Bluebird Issues is Key for Creating Bluebird Habitat
+Understanding Bluebird Issues is Key to Creating Bluebird Habitat

 One of the primary causes of decline for bluebirds is the lack of nesting cavities.
-Clearing trees (particularly dead and dying ones) and using metal fence posts remove the cavities bluebirds traditionally used for nests.
+Bluebirds are cavity nesters so clearing trees (particularly dead and dying ones) and using metal fence posts remove the cavities bluebirds traditionally used for nests.
 Their beaks aren’t strong enough to excavate new nests, so they’re totally dependent on finding suitable nesting cavities.
-House cats have also proven to be lethal predators.

-So, placing bluebird nesting boxes in appropriate locations and preventing competition from sparrows and starlings can greatly promote successful bluebird habitat.
+So, placing bluebird nesting boxes in appropriate locations, deterring predators, and preventing competition from sparrows and starlings can greatly promote successful bluebird habitats.
 Preventing starlings is easy, simply make the next box opening 1 ½” in diameter and the starling will be too big to enter the house.
 For sparrows, it’s necessary to inspect the houses on a regular basis and clean out any sparrow nests before they get established.
+Predators can be deterred by locating a baffle below the nesting box on the mounting pole.

 The best places for bluebird houses are reasonably open areas with scattered trees and a good distance from buildings.
 Bluebirds will not nest in deep woods or shade.
 Pasture edges, fields, lawns with trees, cemeteries, and golf courses usually make good locations.

 Houses should be placed facing south or southeast with a tree located 25 to 100 feet from the front for young birds to use for their first flight.
-Multiple houses should be spaced 100 yards apart with screening trees or shrubs between the houses.
-They should be mounted 5 to 7 feet above the ground, and a smooth metal pole is better for mounting in areas where cats may be predators.
-The houses should be in place by February 15 each year.
+Multiple houses may be spaced 100 yards apart with screening trees or shrubs between the houses.
+They should be mounted 5 to 7 feet above the ground, and a smooth metal pole is better for mounting in areas where cats or other predators are problems.

 Bluebird Diet for Creating Bluebird Habitat